saicumbulam/System-Design/web-scalability/searching-for-data.md

 **Document-oriented data**

-* stores data stores allow more complex objects to be stored and indexed by the data store.
+* Stores data stores allow more complex objects to be stored and indexed by the data store.
 * Document-based data stores use a concept of a document as the most basic building block in their data model.
 * Document stores usually offer a fairly rich data model, and they are a good use case for systems where data is difficult to fit into a predefined schema